 I kind of answered this already.
 Waaaay back in 2006, I started blogging because I was depressed and in pain.
 I’ve been in pain for as long as I can remember and I’ve only know what is the cause for a year now.
 Until then I was a healthy person by medical standards.
 Clearly not true.
 Turns out I have a kind of rare genetic disorder called Ehlers-Danlos Syndrome.
 You can’t cure it, but honestly I don’t give a shit.
 I just know what’s wrong with me and I’m happy with that.
 I’ve been forced to adapt to getting worse my entire life, so it was just nice knowing what’s the cause and actually not have to be like everyone else because I seem like a healthy person when I just keep getting worse every year.

 Anyway, the real question is why I kept going over the years.
 Honestly, for a lot of the time… I have no idea.
 I didn’t have a goal with it and I was incredibly bad at making updates.
 Then I started writing about interests and I kind of just liked it better.
 It felt like I could share my thoughts on something I cared about and I felt more connected to it.
 Eventually it grew to be a wish to give others a moment of relief from their lives.
 That’s why I’m so dead set on having regular posts.
 You know, so people know that at this time every last Sunday in the month Anny has put up a post and for just a moment they can forget all that crap they go through.
 It doesn’t have to be torturous pain.
 Any struggle can be the crappiest thing in their life, be it a mental or physical medical condition, or not finding a job, or a bad test score, someone’s mum or dad being a pain, or your kids just won’t listen.
 A struggle is a struggle and I don’t judge, because I know we’re all different.
 I just wish you get a moment to forget whatever you’re going through.
-And that is to be honest, what keeps me writing.
+And that is, to be honest, what makes me keep writing.

 I wish I could blog more, but my health is bad and unless I have a steady income from the blog itself or can officially retire or am too sick to work, I really can’t blog much more than I do right now.
 I can’t afford the content because most of it is from my own pocket and I’m really supposed to job hunt, but as you might understand I’m too disabled to work a normal job to get anything.
 Even an internship that doesn’t include physical labour is hard to find.
 (Also, because of this, I get incredibly happy whenever someone is ready to trade (for a drawing or painting or even a poem or short story) or give me a game (or books or comics), because while it gives me a moment of relief, I can give someone else – hopefully many people – a moment like that.